 The goal of cholera treatment is to replace all the fluids and electrolytes (salts) lost through diarrhea and vomiting.
 For mild dehydration, a doctor may recommend drinking an over-the-counter rehydration solution.
-People with more severe cases of cholera may need to stay in the hospital and get (IV) fluids.
+People with more severe cases of cholera may need to stay in the hospital and get intravenous (IV) fluids.

-Sometimes doctors prescribe to treat cholera.
+Sometimes doctors prescribe antibiotics to treat cholera.
 The antibiotics are not as important as rehydrating, but they can help shorten the length of time a person is sick.
 They also might make cholera-related diarrhea less severe.
 Sometimes doctors also prescribe zinc supplements.

 Anti-diarrheal medicines can actually make the symptoms of cholera worse, so people who think they may have cholera should avoid taking them.